polycarpou/day1deploy/README.md

 - Many of you will want to know the right way to do it.
 - However your team decides they want to tackle things is the right way to do it.
 - Types of questions you'll probably want to ask that we'd like you to decide with your group.
-  - Should we use our own stylesheet or work within the existing styles?
+  - Should each member of the group have their own stylesheet or all share one?
   - Should we all work on one computer or each do our own and use git to manage merging our work together?
+  - How do we put all our changes into one repository?
 - The most important things are getting something working and learning to work as a team.
 There really are no wrong answers.
 - Have fun with your new best friends!